PhD in History

 General Objectives of the Course

-- Encourage self learning and autonomy to build the knowledge and preparation of work leading to the doctoral thesis;
+Encourage self learning and autonomy to build the knowledge and preparation of work leading to the PhD dissertation;

 Admission Requirements

-The recognition referred to in points b) and c) above only allow access to the study cycle leading to a PhD, and does not confer the equivalence of a bachelor's or master's degree, or the recognition of same.
+2 - The recognition referred to in subparagraphs b) and c) of paragraph 1 only allows access to the cycle of studies leading to a PhD

 Candidates should check the admission requirements available on this site, in addition to the information provided here.